cchudzicki-ocw-testing/7.003-Spring-2022/content/pages/syllabus.md

 ## Laboratory Notebooks and Manuals

 Maintaining an updated record of your daily work in lab is an essential component of research.
-Therefore, each student must maintain an electronic laboratory notebook using the LabArchives platform.
+Therefore, each student must maintain an electronic laboratory notebook using the LabArchives\[add link\] platform.

+Each student will need a lab manual for 7.003.
+The manual contains the experiments and background information for the course and is required to perform the lab and prepare each day’s laboratory notebook entry.
+A digital PDF copy of the Spring 2022 lab manual is available in the Lab Resources\[add link\] section.